opendocsg/slw-judgments-backfill/2012_SGHC_77/report.md

 **The power of this Court to bring the SCA into line with S 28B SCJA**

 16     The short answer to the Appellant’s contention that the court should apply s 28B SCJA to the Subordinate Courts is that it has no power or jurisdiction to do so.
-Even if it had some residual discretion under O 92 r 4, there are well known limits established by prior authority, ( _eg_ ., _Wee Soon Kim Anthony v Law Society of Singapore_ [2001] 2 SLR(R) 821 at [27] and [29], referring to “a need of such a gravity that the court should invoke its inherent jurisdiction”), within which this discretion is to be exercised.
+Even if it had some residual discretion under O 92 r 4, there are well known limits established by prior authority, ( _eg_ ., _Wee Soon Kim Anthony v Law Society of Singapore_ <span class="citation">[2001] 2 SLR(R) 821</span> at [27] and [29], referring to “a need of such a gravity that the court should invoke its inherent jurisdiction”), within which this discretion is to be exercised.
 O 92 r 4 itself refers to preventing an injustice or an abuse of process.
 This would be a wholly inappropriate case to exercise that discretion and to somehow read O 56 r (2)(2) into O 55C r 2 is something I cannot and should not do.

 **_Whether the Court can apply the new principles in S28B SCJA_**